Frequently Asked Questions

 Should I wait until the delegated act is published to start preparing?

 No. The general framework is clear, and many requirements can be anticipated based on the ESPR text and the EU's stated priorities.
 Companies that wait until final rules are published will have less time to prepare and will likely pay a premium for rushed consulting and technology implementations.
 Starting now gives you a competitive advantage.
+A free way to begin is the DPP Provider Finder, which shows which DPP categories deserve your attention first.

 About GO TRACE